-The Board of Directors made contributions to the Organization in the amounts of \$239,200 and \$72,500 for the years ended June 30, 2012 and 2011, respectively.
+The Board of Directors made contributions to the Organization in the amounts of \$270,500 and \$239,200 for the years ended June 30, 2013 and 2012, respectively.

 In addition, a company whose general partner is a member of the Board provided the Organization with donated rental space.
 This rent, valued at the square footage rate paid by the company, multiplied by the space occupied by the Organization, has been recognized as an in-kind contribution and off-setting expense in the statement of activities.
-The total of donated rental revenue and expense for the years ended June 30, 2012 and 2011, respectively, is \$106,260 and \$61,985.
+The total of donated rental revenue and expense for the years ended June 30, 2013 and 2012, is \$106,260.